Search results

 Iron Deficiency

-Prevalence Iron deficiency is the most common nutritional deficiency worldwide.1 It affects one-half of children living in low-resource countries and the reported prevalence of its consequence – anemia – is also high among refugee children.1 Iron deficiency among children who were long-term African refugees has been estimated to be from…
+Prevalence Iron deficiency is the most common nutritional deficiency worldwide.
+1 It affects one-half of children living in low-resource countries and the reported prevalence of its consequence – anemia – is also high among refugee children.
+1 Iron deficiency among children who were long-term African refugees has been estimated to…

 Travel-related Illness